engisalor/corpusama/usage.md

 # Corpusama usage notes

+**NOTE: this is outdated but provides background on design considerations.**

 This document describes some of Corpusama's components and behaviors.
-It doesn't yet qualify as a user guide.

 ## Source